openmindednewby/Tool-for-creating-lip-recognition-datasets/README.md

 For a realtime demo of face detection and cropping open DEMO_face_detect.py, uncomment some example code in the file and run it.

+Please make sure that youtube-dl is installed and up to date.

 ## For more information and list of Options

-Please read the pdf file 'Demetrios Loizides Final Year Project.pdf' or see the video demonstration I have made from here https://drive.google.com/file/d/1pw_bmya_RYbQ8jZJynZV7JgTkbRnmK-O/view?usp=sharing.
+Please read the pdf file 'Demetrios Loizides Final Year Project.pdf' or see the video demonstration I have made here https://drive.google.com/file/d/1pw_bmya_RYbQ8jZJynZV7JgTkbRnmK-O/view?usp=sharing.

 Thank you.